open-telemetry/opentelemetry-dotnet-instrumentation/BRANCHES AND REMOTES.md

 * Pull your "vendor-remotes/_vendor-name_" branch.

 * Merge your local branch "vendor-remotes/_vendor-name_" which tracks the vendor remote into your local branch "vendors/_vendor-name_" which tracks the OTel remote (origin).
+You may need to either have everybody who made commits that are part of this merge sign the OTel contributor license agreement (CLA), or you need to make sure that this is a squash-merge (then only you will need to sign the CLA).
+The CLA only needs to be signed once.

 * Push your "vendors/_vendor-name_" branch to the OTel remote (origin).